coverclock/com-diag-deringer/README.md

 ABSTRACT

 These are musings with Android Things (the platform formerly known as "brillo") on the Raspberry Pi 3.

+Android Things provides low level drivers for common embedded interfaces like the Serial Peripheral Interface (SPI) bus, the Inter-Integrated Circuit (I2C) bus, Pulse Width Modulation (PWM), and General Purpose Input/Output (GPIO).
+Third party software drivers are available for peripherals that connect to the Raspberry Pi using these hardware interfaces.

+* The Apa102 LED strip driver uses SPI.
+* The Bmx280 temperature and pressure sensor driver uses I2C.
+* The Ht16k33 alphanumeric segment driver uses I2C.
+* The Piezoelectric buzzer driver uses PWM.
+* The button driver uses GPIO.
+The LED driver uses GPIO.

 So far I have written four toy applications that run under Android Things using Android Studio.
 You can find all of them in this repository, the project for which is code-named "Deringer".

-AndroidThingsPeripheralIO is my implementation of the first exercise in the Google Codelabs tutorial for Android Things peripherals.
+* AndroidThingsPeripheralIO is my implementation of the first exercise in the Google Codelabs tutorial for Android Things peripherals.
 It uses the buttons and the LEDs.

-AndroidThingsPeripheralDriver is my implementation of the second exercise (a minor variation on the first) in the Google Codelabs tutorial for Android Things peripherals.
+* AndroidThingsPeripheralDriver is my implementation of the second exercise (a minor variation on the first) in the Google Codelabs tutorial for Android Things peripherals.
 It uses the buttons and the LEDs.

-RainbowHatDemo is a single-threaded demo of the peripherals (except for the buttons) on the Pimoroni Rainbow Hat for the Raspberry Pi 3.
+* RainbowHatDemo is a single-threaded demo of the peripherals (except for the buttons) on the Pimoroni Rainbow Hat for the Raspberry Pi 3.

-RainbowHatThing is a multi-threaded demo of the peripherals (except for the buttons) on the Pimoroni Rainbow Hat for the Raspberry Pi 3.
+* RainbowHatThing is a multi-threaded demo of the peripherals (except for the buttons) on the Pimoroni Rainbow Hat for the Raspberry Pi 3.

 IMAGES AND VIDEOS